Aero-Mohamed/news-aggregator/frontend/README.md

 > The following features are in progress and not yet available in this version:

+- ❌ **Filter by source**:
+  Filter by source in the homepage is not working yet. only filter by keyword and date.

 - ❌ **Personalized feed**:
   Backend is ready, but integration with the frontend is not yet implemented.